35. Application exercise: version 15

 from InterfaceController import InterfaceController

-class DisplayErrorListViewController(InterfaceController):
+class AfficherVueListeErreursController(InterfaceController):

 def execute(self, request: LocalProxy, session: LocalProxy, config: dict) -> (dict, int):

-# retrieve the path elements
+# path elements are retrieved

 params = request.path.split('/')